Restitution and unjust enrichment: Federal case law

+In Trustees v.
+Greenough 105 U.S. 527 (1881), the Supreme Court held that, in a representative suit in equity (later known as a class action), a representative plaintiff who recovers a "common fund" for the benefit of all represented plaintiffs (absent class members) may recover attorney fees from the fund, preventing enrichment of the absent plaintiffs at the expense of the representative plaintiff.
+This is an exception to the "American rule" that litigants must pay their own attorney fees (absent statutory exceptions).
+In Central Railroad & Banking Co. of Georgia v.
+Pettus (1885), the court held that the representative plaintiff could not, however, recover a salary for the time spent litigating.

 Restitution is available in equity to recover money previously paid to satisfy a court judgment that is later reversed, as the Supreme Court held in Atlantic Coast Line R. Co. v.
 Florida, 295 U.S. 301 (1935).
 However, the Court therefore noted that equitable defenses are available where it would not be fair to require the money to be returned.

 In Mobil Oil Exploration & Producing Southeast, Inc. v.
 United States, 530 US 604 (2000), the Supreme Court ruled that, in a contract with the United States (one of few areas where federal contract law applies), repudiation is grounds for restitution, even if the contract was repudiated by a statute.
-(Congress had blocked Mobil's off-shore oil lease, so the United States had to return the money paid for the lease.)
+(Congress had blocked Mobil's offshore oil lease, so the United States had to return the money paid for the lease.)

 In Great-West Life and Annuity Insurance Company v.
 Knudson, 534 U.S. 204 (2002), the Supreme Court noted that legal restitution and equitable restitution are not historically identical, and so it held that legal restitution is not covered by a provision of ERISA authorizing only equitable relief.